 The table below relates only to Macquarie's portfolios measured under the FIRB approach.
 Regulatory EL is calculated in accordance with APRA Prudential Standard 113: Capital Adequacy: Internal Ratings-based Approach to Credit Risk (APS 113).
 This disclosure excludes the impact of equities, securitisation and assets measured under the standardised approach.

-This table compares actual losses for the year ended 31 March 2009 to a regulatory expected loss based on the last five quarters average.
+This table compares actual losses (adjusted for recoveries) for the 6 months to 30 September 2009 to regulatory expected loss.